tinymce/tinymce-docs/quick-start.md

 keywords: tinymce script textarea
 ---

-TinyMCE is a powerful and flexible text editor that makes it incredibly easy for people of various technical expertise to create great content.
+TinyMCE is a powerful and flexible text editor that makes it incredibly easy for people with various levels of technical expertise to create rich content.
 Tiny Cloud is perfect for anyone who wants an easier installation and upgrade process.
-This is the place to begin if you are new to TinyMCE and want to get a local editor instance up and running in less than 5 minutes (via our TinyMCE Cloud).
+This document is the place to start if you are new to TinyMCE and want to get a local editor instance up and running in less than 5 minutes (via our TinyMCE Cloud).

 Now, back to getting started with TinyMCE.
 You'll have a basic local editor instance up and running in the next 3 steps.